sandboxie-plus/Sandboxie/SandboxiePlus/tests/ini-write/README.md

 ## Raw INI editor regressions

-A second executable, `raw_ini_test`, adds thirty-two cases for the raw editor in both the sandbox options and global settings dialogs.
+A second executable, `raw_ini_test`, adds thirty-four cases for the raw editor in both the sandbox options and global settings dialogs.
 Save, Apply and OK must retain the text, cursor selection, undo history and edit controls on a reported write failure.
 They must not reload or close the dialog.
 Reconnecting and retrying